jeroen94704/klepcbgen/README.md

 * A board outline compatible with [swillkb's online Plate&Case Builder](http://builder.swillkb.com/).
 * Lighting: obviously RGB is all the rage, so I would like to add options to generate a PCB which includes lighting
 * Split layout: I'm a big fan of ergonomic/split layouts (I'm currently typing this on a Kinesis Freestyle Pro)
 * Wireless: Cables are a nuisance.

-I'd love to make my own wireless keyboard
+As you can imagine, I'd love to make my own split, wireless, RGB-lit keyboard.